christian-calabrese/aws-cdk-eks-web-server/README.md

     however, to discontinue its use in favor of HTTPS.
 To do this, one can generate an SSL certificate via AWS Certificate Manager.
 Thanks to the TLS session termination feature of the Load Balancers, it is then possible to enable HTTPS easily with the created certificate.
+3. Better scaling strategies can be implemented according to relevant metrics.
+    For example the bytes received by the load balancers can be useful to scale-out the nodes from 0 when users try to reach the web server's pages.
+4. Usage of Fargate over EC2 EKS nodes can be extremely beneficial to reduce the hustle of managing the cluster autoscaler.

 ___
 <h4 style="text-align: right">Christian Calabrese</h4>